ktorio/ktor-documentation/topics/openapi-spec-generation.md

 }
 ```

-* To use runtime route annotations, add the `%artifact_name%` artifact in your build script:
+* To use runtime route annotations, add the `%artifact_name%` artifact to your build script:

   <include from="lib.topic" element-id="add_ktor_artifact"/>

-## Configure the OpenAPI compiler extension
+## Configure the OpenAPI compiler extension {id="configure-the-extension"}

 The OpenAPI compiler extension controls how routing metadata is collected at compile time.
 It does not define the final OpenAPI document itself.